20 Short English Quotes for Quick Motivation

 Who said it: Gloria Steinem, American writer and feminist

-What it means: Dreaming and imagining your future is the first step in the planning process.
+What it means: Imagining your future is the first step to making it real.

 Wrap-up

-We hope these have motivated you to think differently or to accomplish something new — whether it's learning English or improving your life in some other way.
-If you ever feel like you're lacking motivation, come back to this article for a boost!
+We hope these short quotes have motivated you to think differently or to accomplish something new — whether it's learning English or improving your life in some other way.
+If you ever feel like you need motivation, come back to this article for a boost!